Shantanupokale-idfy/katas-learning/curriculum.md

-# Elixir LiveView Katas Curriculum: The 104
+# Phoenix LiveView Katas Curriculum: The 104

 A comprehensive path to mastery.
 Target: Complete all 104 to become a LiveView Expert.